I had an unexpected epiphany recently: I realized that I needed to forgive myself.

 It’s not self-absorption, it’s not selfishness, and it’s not self-indulgence.

 Self-love is simply being kind to yourself.
 Showing yourself grace when you make mistakes, when you disappoint yourself, when you get lost.
 Self-love is encouraging yourself, choosing to affirm the good instead of focus on the bad.
 It’s forgiving yourself––not defining yourself by your mistakes.

-I wanted the performance, meeting, or conversation to be perfect, and it wasn’t.
+I want the performance, meeting, or conversation to be perfect, and it isn’t.
 So I’m tempted to be negative about it.
-But His view is completely different.
-He sees my sincerity, He sees my boldness, He sees how much progress I’ve made.
-He sees the way I faced my fears or restrained my anger.
+But God’s view is completely different.
+God sees my sincerity and my boldness, He sees how much progress I’ve made.
+God sees the way I faced my fears or restrained my anger.
 He magnifies the few amazing moments that happened, no matter how small or brief.

-Slowly but surely, I’m learning to see the way He does.
+Slowly but surely, I’m learning to see the way God does.
 Because of the way He treats me, I’m learning to not only forgive others, but also show grace to myself.
 And it changes everything.
 That’s the power of love.
-It changes everything.